Glazer-Sweden/slurry-calculator/README.md

-# slurry-calculator
+Slurry Calculator for Adjusting Liter Weight & Calculating S.G. (ceramic glazes, casting slips, and other slurries).
-Slurry Calculator – To Adjust Liter Weight.
-A lightweight, installable web app for ceramicists and materials engineers to calculate and adjust the liter weight of ceramic slurries.
+A lightweight, installable web app for ceramicists, potters and materials technicians & engineers.
 Built as a Progressive Web App (PWA), it works offline and is optimized for both mobile and desktop use.
-Calculates slurry volume, powder,  water content, .
-S.G. +++
+Calculates:
+Water to add or remove.
+Powder to add or remove.
+Powder & water content.
+Slurry volume & weight.
+S.G. / Density / Relative Density for the powder mixture within the slurry.